 In late January 1943, his parents learned he was a POW in a message from the War Department.
 This was the first word they had of him since December 1941.

-At some point, Harold was sent on a work detail to Nichols Field.
-The camp they lived in was about a mile from the airfield and known as Pasay School.
+At some point, Harold was sent on a work detail to Nichols Field where the POWs were being used to build a runway.
+The POWs lived a mile from the airfield in the Pasay School which the Japanese put into use as POW housing.
 This meant the POWs awoke at 6:00 A.M. each morning and had to do mandatory calisthenics.
 Their morning meal was fed them at 6:15 before they marched to the airfield.

 The brutality shown to the POWs was severe.
 The first Japanese commander of the camp, a Lt.
 Moto, was called the “White Angel” because he wore a spotless naval uniform.
 He was the commander of the camp for slightly over thirteen months.
 One day a POW collapsed while working on the runway.
 Moto was told about the man and came out and ordered him to get up.
 When he couldn’t four other Americans were made to carry the man back to the Pasay School.

 At the school, the Japanese guards gave the man a shower and straightened his clothes as much as possible.
 The other Americans were ordered to the school.
 As they stood there, the White Angel ordered an American captain to follow him behind the school.
 The POW was marched behind the school and the other Americans heard two shots.
 The American officer told the men that the POW had said, “Tell them I went down smiling.”
 The White Angel shot the POW as the man smiled at him.
 As the man lay on the ground, he shot him a second time.
 The American captain told the other Americans what had happened.
 The White Angel told them that this was going to happen to anyone who would not work for the Japanese Empire.